6 best day trips from Taipei

 A bottle of xiaomi jiu (millet wine) will help it all go down.
 Word of warning: you might already be light-headed from the free samples handed out by persistent vendors.

 After the market, cross the bridge over the river and find a spot in one of the natural hot spring pools or makeshift saunas.
 If the heat gets to you, just flop over into the cool river and then return to the heat for another round.
 There are more hot spring resort choices here than in Beitou and a wider range of quality.

-Getting There: Bus 1061 departs every 15-30 minutes from Xindian MRT station, taking about 40 minutes to Wulai.
+Getting there: Bus 1061 departs every 15-30 minutes from Xindian MRT station, taking about 40 minutes to Wulai.

 5. Vertical escape: Pingxi